abcxyz/abc/t/rest_server/README.md

     github.com/abcxyz/abc.git//t/rest_server/workflows
     ```

-    Optionally, omit the added `--dest` flags to render server files in one place.
+    Optionally, omit the added `--dest` flags to render server files to the current directory.

 1. Follow the steps in the rendered README.md to run the server.